COLLECTIONS & GALLERIES

 - India: The Art of the Temple, an exhibition presented by the Shanghai Museum and the British Museum with the collaboration of the V&A, toured to the Shanghai Museum from August to November 2010 and attracted 682,900 visitors.

 The V&A has leant six objects to a major exhibition held at the National Museum in New Delhi, entitled The Everlasting Flame: Zoroastrianism in history and imagination.
 The exhibition featured over 300 objects exploring the cultural history of Zoroastrianism.
 This exhibition was sponsored by the Government of India's Ministry for Minority Affairs and is open from 19 March until 31 May 2016.

 LEARNING AND AUDIENCE ENGAGEMENT

 The India Season included a lively programme of events and activities for adults, children, and families and tied in particularly with the Digital Design Weekend (which coincided with the London Design Festival) and the Diwali celebrations.
 The Autumn Half Term Family programme included events themed around Diwali and programmes developed with input from local Jain partners (24 October – 1 November 2015).

 - The V&A Asian Art year course includes a module on South Asia.
 A short course on textiles and jewellery, with V&A curators and conservators among the speakers, coincides with the India Festival.
 V&A curators contribute to the SOAS Diploma in Asian Art, which draws heavily on museum collections.

-- From January to July 2016, the V&A will be hosting four lectures by distinguished Indian scholars, in honour of Robert Skelton, former Keeper of the Indian Department.
-The Lecture Series is supported by the Helen Hamlyn Trust:
+- From January to July 2016, the V&A hosted four lectures by distinguished Indian scholars, in honour of Robert Skelton, former Keeper of the Indian Department.
+The Lecture Series was supported by the Helen Hamlyn Trust: